 It’s August, which means it’s time to prepare your kids for back to school!
 Getting everything needed to start the year off right can be expensive and supply lists seem to keep getting longer.
-Here at Union Bank, we believe that you shouldn’t mean you have to break the bank this time of year.
-Here are some shopping tips to keep your back to school shopping under budget.
+Here at Union Bank, we believe you shouldn’t have to break the bank this time of year.
+Here are 6 shopping tips to keep your back to school shopping under budget.

 Inventory What You Already Have